zhanghjoy/Star_Fruit_Detection/README.md

-# Star-fruit-grading-detection-deployment
-> this is just a draft src code for my paper

 🚀A Lightweight Star Fruit Quality Detector Based on a Label-Balanced Strategy and Deployed on Real-Time Edge Devices🚀
----
-up to now (20250711):
-my paper is under writing......

-<h1>🚀A Lightweight Star Fruit Quality Detector Based on a Label-Balanced Strategy and Deployed on Real-Time Edge Devices🚀	</h1>

 [Haijun Zhang](https://github.com/zhanghjoy)<sup>1</sup>, [Jiqin Chen](https://prof.gxu.edu.cn/teacherDetails/20461de7-0943-4b47-85f1-015f72dcb8d3)<sup>1</sup>